 “It dovetailed with my feeling that we needed new approaches to address the failings of the healthcare system.”

 Design thinking is a process that immerses interdisciplinary design teams in the lives of their users to identify unmet needs and problems.
 The process as conceived at the d.school includes 5 stages – empathy, define, ideate, prototype, and test.
 It’s part of the standard vernacular in Silicon Valley and other forward-thinking pockets of the world, and has been adopted by many innovative companies including SAP, Google, IBM, Fidelity, Intuit, GE and more.
 But – surprise – change is slow to take place in big bureaucracies, and the U.S. government is no different.

 “I feel like government is the last bastion,” Matsuoka says.
 “Design thinking has permeated every other sector.
 We’re the last ones.
 There are pockets of design thinking happening across government but it’s still regarded as a novelty rather than the norm.”

-In fact, Matsuoka had to quit her job with the Maryland Department of Health to come to the d.school because her former boss was skeptical.
+In fact, Matsuoka had to quit her job with the Maryland Department of Health to come to the d.school because her former boss was unsupportive.
 “The word ‘design’ or ‘redesign’ was in the title of almost every project I was working on.
-I was being asked to think and act like a designer but without any training in design.”
+I was being asked to think and act like a designer but without any training in design, so I was stunned by the failure to see the value in this fellowship.”
 But Matsuoka saw the Stanford d.school opportunity for the win-win it clearly was: “a chance to get coaching from the world’s greatest designers in applying proven approaches to health care redesign for our most vulnerable residents.”

 So she jumped ship and moved to Palo Alto to spend a year at the d.school to hone her skills in the process of design thinking developed by David Kelley – among the world’s leading design innovators.
 She was intent on finding ways to bring a human-centered approach to systems change and policy.